meadowdata/meadowrun/README.md

 code from the `main` branch of the `test_repo` git repo, and then create a conda environment (in a container) using the `myenv.yml` file in the git repo as the environment specification (assumes that `myenv.yml` was created using `conda env export > myenv.yml`).
-Creating the conda environment takes a while, but once it has been created, it gets cached and reused using AWS ECR.
+Creating the conda environment takes some time (and memory), but once it has been created, it gets cached and reused using AWS ECR.
+Meadowrun can be used from Windows or Linux, but only Linux is supported for the remote environment, so myenv.yml must describe a Linux-compatible conda environment.

 Finally, meadowrun will run `analyze_stuff(a_big_file)` (or whatever code you specify) in that environment on the remote machine.